Jazz dance: Pop music and television

 Contemporary jazz became well known because of its television shows unlike So You Think You Can Dance.
 Mia Michaels's earlier work exemplifies this style.
 Some other companies and choreographers that create contemporary Jazz Dance are Sonya Tayeh, Mandy Moore, and Hubbard Street Dance Chicago.
 Commercial Jazz, which has been popular since the 1980s, combines aspects of hip hop and jazz and is often done to pop music.
 This style can be seen in the music videos of Janet Jackson and Paula Abdul.
 Commercial Jazz often includes more "tricks."
 Commercial Jazz and contemporary jazz are both seen at dance competitions.
 Another variety of jazz is Latin Jazz.
 "Maria Torres developed and popularized the fusion at Broadway Dance Center".
 Latin jazz has an emphasis on the movement of hips and isolations.
 It can be seen in the films El Cantante and Dance with Me, as well as on TV dance shows.

 Jazz Dance appeared throughout the 20th century and is observable through the media.
 For example, movies like "A Chorus Line" and "Saturday Night Fever" helped re-popularize Jazz Dance and added new styles and combinations.
 In the 1980s, MTV revolutionized dance by showcasing high-energy music videos that combined various styles, including Jazz, Ballet, and street dance.

+Solo Jazz (Vernacular Jazz)

+Solo Jazz (Vernacular Jazz) emerged as a distinct style in the 1920s.
+It is a set of movements that can be recombined in various ways.
+In particular, Solo Charleston is a subfamily of the broader Solo Jazz category, which only includes Charleston-specific movements and is danced to Charleston music.

+Solo Jazz movements (such as Suzie Q, Shorty George etc.) are often used in partner Swing dances.

+Some choreographies (such as Shim Sham and Tranky Doo) are combinations of specific Solo Jazz movements in specific orders.